 Utility Warehouse is owned by Telecom Plus, which was founded in 1996 to offer consumers calling alternatives to save money on landline phone calls.

 It offers a Discount Club, acting as a single supplier for households' energy, home phone, broadband and mobile services.

 The provider offers a "price promise" to its customers: if customers switch all their services to them, they are "guaranteed" to save money.
 If they don’t, Utility Warehouse will refund double the difference.

-They also offer an Energy Price Guarantee, which states that states that dual-fuel prices will be competitive to the big six’s offerings (based on payment by direct debit with paper billing for an average household’s consumption).
+It also offers an Energy Price Guarantee, which states that states that dual fuel prices will be competitive to the big six’s offerings (based on payment by direct debit with paper billing for an average household’s consumption).